 10.6 Voltage Drop

-Upon request by the City of Columbus, voltage drop from the power source to the furthest traffic signal or combination lighting load shall be calculated and submitted for review/approval.
+Upon request by the City of Columbus, voltage drop from the power source to the traffic signal controller shall be calculated and submitted for review/approval.
 Voltage drop shall not be permitted to exceed 5 percent.